 Come in and talk to our employment solicitors

 Levins have an excellent team with experience of employment issues.
 We regularly support claimants and respondents from the initial interview, all the way through to attending the tribunal hearing.
-If you would like any advice on your employment situation, please get in touch with Jon Heath or Louise Roberts on 0151 480 5777 or by using the contact form on this page.
+If you would like any advice on your employment situation, please get in touch with Jon Heath on 0151 480 5777 or by using the contact form on this page.